gcmufrn/hello.spring-maven/README.md

 # hello.spring-maven
-Simple project using Spring RESTful Web Services to show basic use of maven
+Simple project using Spring RESTful Web Services to show basic use of maven and docker

 # Console Test